unxversal/cxmpute-core/cxpt-token-integration.md

 ## Overview

 This document outlines the technical implementation plan for integrating the CXPT token into the Cxmpute platform.
-The integration spans smart contracts, backend services, and frontend components.
+The integration spans smart contracts, backend services, and frontend components, with a focus on centralized administration and credit management.

 ## Smart Contracts